TIBCOSoftware/snappydata/docs/reference/sql_reference/create-diskstore.md

 **TIMEINTERVAL**

 Sets the number of milliseconds that can elapse before SnappyData asynchronously flushes data to disk.
 TIMEINTERVAL is only used for tables that were created using the `asynchronous` option in the persistence clause of the CREATE TABLE statement.
-See <a href="ref-create-table.html#create-table" class="xref" title="Creates a new table using SnappyData features.">CREATE TABLE</a>.
+See [CREATE TABLE](create-table.md).
 The default value is 1000 milliseconds (1 second).

 **WRITEBUFFERSIZE**